highway-to-urhell/highway-to-urhell/README.md

-# highway-to-urhell
+# highway-to-URhell

 [![Build Status](https://travis-ci.org/highway-to-urhell/highway-to-urhell.svg)](https://travis-ci.org/highway-to-urhell/highway-to-urhell)

 ## H2H

-H2H is a component for detecting entries paths in your project.
+H2H is a component that detects entry points paths in your project.

-### H2H - JVM
+### H2H - Java (JVM)

-For an application JVM, H2h is a javagent.
-The Javaagent scan application at runtime for each component and framework.
+For a JVM (Java virtual machine), H2H is a javagent.
+This Java agent will scan your application at runtime for each component and framework.

-H2H supports for Java
+H2H supports (for Java)
 * JSF 2
 * Spring
 * Struts 1